Lady Tambourine: Acting

 Washington appeared on stage in the community theatre musical Purlie, produced in New Orleans at Le Petit Theatre du Vieux Carre.
 Other stage plays include A Raisin in the Sun, To Kill a Mockingbird, The Rose Tattoo, and Tambourines to Glory.
 In 1995 she had a small part in the film Dead Man Walking and in 2003 she played gospel choir member Faye Jenkins in The Fighting Temptations.
 Other movies include the made-for-television Bump in the Night (1991), and the major studio films Runaway Jury (2003), Last Holiday (2006), American Violet (2008) and The Butler (2013).
 In the mid-2000s, she was seen in a series of television commercials for Winn-Dixie.

 In April 2008, Washington took part in The Vagina Monologues musical stage production mounted inside the Mercedes-Benz Superdome in New Orleans as a benefit against violence.
 She accompanied Reverend Louis Dejean and the Voices of New Orleans Gospel Choir in a rousing number that sparked a barefoot dancing celebration from country music star Faith Hill.

 Personal life

 After college in Baton Rouge, Washington married in 1980 and set up home in St. Bernard Parish, Louisiana.
 She and her husband had three children: Danny Jr, Danitra and Dantonio.
 After the marriage dissolved, she lived in various locations including Violet and Uptown New Orleans.
 In 2005, her Uptown residence was flooded by Hurricane Katrina, and she moved back to Baton Rouge.

 Washington is known for her tambourine playing in support of Southern Jaguars football and LSU Tigers football games where she performs unrehearsed in the crowd along with the cheerleaders and marching band.
 Videos of her tambourine enthusiasm at football games went viral on Facebook in November and December 2017, leading to a profile about her on ABC News.

-In addition to playing music, Washington like to write poetry and to sketch.
-She works occasionally as a substitute teacher, and as a parking lot attendant at the Superdome.